tobiasbriones/blog/entrepreneurship/hn/sar/tax/sar-hn-_-sales-tax-overview-2023-08-28/index.md

     - Agricultural raw material and tooling.
     - Veterinarian pharmaceutics.

 There are more advanced items and constraints, but those give you an idea of what is exempt from sales taxes.

+### Presenting a Declaration

+Finally, if you're responsible for the sale tax, you have to declare the corresponding data to the SAR platform via its **virtual office** and **"DETlive"** desktop (Windows) application.

+You can get trained on how to use these systems by taking this course or following up on SAR social media to get resources to get more familiar with this process.

+You will have to fill several fields, and others will get autofilled, and once sent, you can't change it.
+I'd advise you to have an accountant for this or have deep knowledge of this accounting domain if you have to do it.